Leo4j/SessionExec/README.md

 iex(new-object net.webclient).downloadstring('https://raw.githubusercontent.com/Leo4j/SessionExec/main/Invoke-SessionExec.ps1')
 ```

+You can also find a pure powershell implementation of this tool coded by The-Viper-One [here](https://github.com/The-Viper-One/Invoke-SessionExec)

-NOTE: SYSTEM privileges are required to run this tool successfully.
+⚠️ NOTE: SYSTEM privileges are required to run this tool successfully.
 To elevate from Administrator to SYSTEM, use [Invoke-RunAsSystem](https://github.com/Leo4j/Invoke-RunAsSystem)

 ## Usage